paularguello07/mywebpage/content/authors/admin/_index.md

       Undergraduate thesis: "Lens Design for Enhancing Privacy in Image Captioning".
 ---

-I am a **first-year PhD student in Computer Science at the University of Southern California**, Los Angeles.
-My research focuses on computational imaging, privacy-preserving techniques, medical imaging, and deep learning.
-Driven by a profound passion for research, I believe that technology and innovation can bring about positive change.
-I am committed to contributing to the development of Colombia through my work.
+I’m a **first-year PhD student in Computer Science at the University of Southern California**, Los Angeles.
+Pumped about computational imaging, medical imaging, and deep learning.
+Before grad school I worked as a Junior Research Scientist at Ubicept (2024–2025) on SPAD-based imaging and deep learning for better reconstructions.
+I earned my BS in Systems Engineering from Universidad Industrial de Santander, where I was part of the HDSP research group.